 "Ilham is suspected of breaking the law.
-Currently, China's relevant departments are handling the case according to law," Foreign Ministry spokesman Hong Lei told a daily news briefing.
+Currently, China's relevant departments are handling the case according to law," Chinese Foreign Ministry spokesman Hong Lei told a daily news briefing.

 "China's law is sacred and inviolable," he added.
 "We oppose any country or party using human rights as a pretext to criticize another country's normal law enforcement and interfere in its internal politics and judicial sovereignty."

-The U.S. State Department on Thursday called on China to account for the whereabouts of Tohti and at least six of his students who were also taken into custody and to guarantee their rights, including freedom of expression.
+The U.S. State Department on Thursday called on China to account for the whereabouts of Tohti and at least six of his students who were also taken into custody and guarantee their rights, including freedom of expression.

-Speaking to reporters in Beijing on Friday, Markus Ederer, the European Union ambassador to China, said he was also concerned.
+Speaking to reporters in Beijing on Friday, Markus Ederer, the European Union Ambassador to China, said he was also concerned.

 "We call on the authorities to clarify the charges which have not been made known and to clarify his whereabouts to his family," Ederer said.

 "I have called on the authorities to treat him in line with Chinese legislation.
-Substantiate the charges, which so far has not happened ...
+Substantiate the charges, which so far has not happened...
 If the charges cannot be substantiated, release him, and I think that is a general line which applies to all individuals in that situation."

-Rights activists say Tohti has challenged the government's version of several incidents involving Uighurs, including what China says is its first major suicide attack involving two men from Xinjiang in Beijing's Tiananmen Square, by pointing out inconsistencies in the official accounts.
+Rights activists say Tohti has challenged the government's version of several incidents involving Uighurs, including what Beijing says is its first major suicide attack involving two men from Xinjiang in Beijing's Tiananmen Square, by pointing out inconsistencies in the official accounts.